ahf/onion-tex/src/pandoc/ahf-driving-it-aarhus-2019/slides.markdown

 Tor's **safety** comes from **diversity**:

 1. Diversity of relays.
 The more relays we have and the more diverse they are, the fewer attackers are in a position to do traffic confirmation.
-   Research problem: How do we measure diversity over time?

 2. Diversity of users and reasons to use it.
 50000 users in Iran means almost all of them are normal citizens.

+**Research problem**: How do we measure diversity over time?

 ## {.plain .noframenumbering}